MIC-DKFZ/nnUNet/readme.md

 ## Inference
 You can use trained models to predict test data.
 In order to be able to do so the test data must be provided in the same format as the training data.
-Specifically, the data must be splitted in 3s niftis, so if you have more than one modality the files must be named like this:
+Specifically, the data must be splitted in 3D niftis, so if you have more than one modality the files must be named like this (same format as nnUNet_raw_splitted! see readme in dataset_conversion folder):

 ```
 CaseIdentifier1_0000.nii.gz, CaseIdnetifier1_0001.nii.gz, ...